 [Promise] He who has an ear, let him hear what the Spirit says to the churches.”

 There’s a bit of the Laodicean in all of us.
 Some part of the Word we’re lukewarm about, some area of our life where we think we’re self-sufficient, some sin we’ve blinded ourselves to.
 Let’s get right about it while there’s time.

 As we stood beside the Greek amphitheater that morning (Laodicea has both Greek and Roman amphitheaters), it was clear that the Laodiceans did not hear the Lord knocking at their door.
 What remained of the church was but an empty shell.

 Let’s Get Personal

 But if you know you’re a sinner and have given your heart to Jesus because He gave His life for you, then you’re from Philadelphia.
-There may be some others there with you, but you’ll never really know for sure how many till you all vanish together some day soon.
-And don’t be surprised when you’re joined by some who’re Catholic, some who’re Protestant, some conservatives, some liberals, and even some who didn’t appear to attend any church at all.
-After all it’s not what you say you are, but what you believe in your heart that matters.
+There may be some others there with you, but you’ll never really know for sure how many till you all vanish together someday soon.
+And don’t be surprised when you’re joined by some who are Catholic, some who are Protestant, some conservatives, some liberals, and even some who didn’t appear to attend any church at all.
+After all, it’s not what you say you are, but what you believe in your heart that matters.

 Next time we’ll begin part three of the Revelation, “the things that will be after this.”
 See you then.